PaloAltoNetworks/terraform-provider-cloudngfwaws/docs/data-sources/rulestack.md

 - `config_type` (String) Retrieve either the candidate or running config.
 Valid values are `candidate` or `running`.
 Defaults to `candidate`.
 - `id` (String) The ID of this resource.
+- `scope` (String) The rulestack's scope.
+A local rulestack will require that you've retrieved a LRA JWT.
+A global rulestack will require that you've retrieved a GRA JWT.
+Valid values are `Local` or `Global`.
+Defaults to `Local`.

 ### Read-Only